Are Christians Willfully Ignorant of Jesus’ Nonviolence?

-Self-titled christians who support the kingdom of Caesar, sometimes murderously so, pay select attention to this sentence on the Kingdom of God.
-They think the sentence, when isolated and misinterpreted, provides them an excuse to support Caesar’s murderous kingdom because, they claim, Jesus’ “kingdom does not belong to this world.”
-They claim Jesus’ kingdom is a heavenly entity available to us only after we die.
+Self-titled Christians who support the kingdom of Caesar, isolate and misinterpret Jesus’ statement that his Kingdom does not belong to this world.
+They make it support Caesar’s murderous kingdom by claiming Jesus’ kingdom is a heavenly entity available to us only after we die.
 But the claim proves their ignorance of Jesus’ full teaching on the kingdom of God.
-Jesus is always teaching that his kingdom is an earthly entity, present now, in the world; a mustard seed, leaven, a treasure, a net, within you,… Jesus continues with that decidedly earthly meaning with Pilate.
-He begins by telling Pilate, “If my kingdom did belong to this world, my attendants would be fighting.” “this world” means Caesar’s murderous world, Pilate’s murderous world.
-It is their fighting world that is, in that very moment, in the process of murdering Jesus.
-Jesus is telling the fighting and murderous Pilate in their face to face encounter that his disciples reject Pilate’s murderous kingdom.
-Jesus specifically says his disciples are not to fight.
+Jesus routinely teaches about the Kingdom of God.
+He routinely teaches that his kingdom is an earthly entity, present now, in the world.
+The Kingdom of God is a mustard seed, leaven, a treasure, a net, within you,… Jesus continues with that decidedly earthly meaning when speaking with Pilate.
+Jesus begins by telling Pilate, “If my kingdom did belong to this world, my attendants would be fighting.”
+“This world.”
+“This world” means Pilate’s murderous world.
+Jesus’ Community does not belong to this world, in this palace, that in this moment is the process of murdering Jesus.
+Jesus is telling Pilate, who fights, that his disciples do not fight.
 A willfully ignorant interpretation ignores Jesus’ teaching against fighting.
 It ignores the fact that Jesus is speaking as a political prisoner held by the emperor’s underling who is in the process of carrying out the empire’s execution of him.
-Thus, when Jesus says, “My Kingdom does not belong to this world,” he is speaking of Militarism’s violent world.
-He was not denying the Community of God’s earthly existence as a powerful peacemaking world.
+Thus, when Jesus says, “My Kingdom does not belong to this world,” he is speaking of Militarism’s murderous world.
+He was not denying the Community of God’s earthly existence as a peacemaking power.
 That Jesus’ disciples do not “fight” as Caesar’s followers do exemplifies the difference between murderous kingdoms of Caesar here on earth and Jesus’ peaceful Community of God here on earth.

 Prayer: Spirit of Peace, may we be healing peacemakers when we engage with militarists.